TECHNIQUES & WORKFLOWS

 Nah.
 I hate this type of manipulating offers.

 But I can tell that the price will only increase over time.

-Right now you can get access to the whole package for $299 a year (that includes all lessons, downloadables, community, access to special events, and live sessions) or just to the Community for $149 (which includes live sessions and special events).
+Right now you can get access to the whole package for $329 (this includes all lessons, downloadables, community, access to special events, and live sessions) or just to the Community for $149 (which includes live sessions and special events).